 Statements about a person’s character

 Evidence seeming to link a person directly to the crime of which they have been accused

 When proceedings are 'active', the above content cannot be posted and the Facebook user is in contempt of court.
 Proceedings are ‘active’ when;

 An arrest warrant is issued

 A summons is issued

 We reserve the right to determine, at our discretion, whether contributions to our social media channels breach our guidelines.
 We reserve the right to hide or delete comments made on our channels, as well as block users who do not follow these guidelines.

-We remind all members of our social media communities not to report crime on any of our social media channels but instead to call 999 in an emergency and for non-emergencies either report online or call 101.
+We’d like to remind all followers not to report crime on our social media channels but instead to call 999 in an emergency and for non-emergencies either report online or call 101.